newchuyalong/libgdx-learning/Manual-project-setup.md

 }
 ```

 This code is an Android activity that calls initialize, passing an instance of your game.
-Again, the "false" means we aren't using OpenGL ES 2.0.

 To run the game on Android, right click the project -> Debug As -> Android Application.
 The screen will turn black, since the game doesn't yet do anything.
 If any errors occur running the application, they show up in the Logcat view, which can be seen by clicking Window -> Show View -> Other -> Android -> Logcat.